David Fincher's unrealized projects: Shakedown

 Announced in December 2014, Shakedown was to be an HBO series directed by Fincher and written by James Ellroy.
 It was to be set in the seedy tabloid world of 1950s Los Angeles, and was inspired by the life of private investigator and Hollywood "fixer" Fred Otash.
 It was reported to be an original series written by Ellroy, and not an adaptation of his 2012 short story of the same name, also about Otash.

 Strangers

-It was reported in January 2015 that Fincher was to re-team with Gone Girl actor Ben Affleck and screenwriter Gillian Flynn on a modern update of Alfred Hitchcock's Strangers on a Train for Warner Bros.
-In a July 2015 interview, Flynn remarked all three individuals were "overcommitted" at the time.
+It was reported in January 2015 that Fincher was to re-team with Gone Girl actor Ben Affleck and screenwriter Gillian Flynn on a modern update of Alfred Hitchcock's Strangers on a Train, entitled Strangers, for Warner Bros.
+In a July interview, Flynn remarked all three individuals were "overcommitted" at the time.
+In 2024, the project was said to have briefly resurfaced, with both Affleck and Brad Pitt on board to star, before Fincher scrapped the project in favor of remaking Hitchcock's Rope instead.

 World War Z 2

 Fincher was hired to direct the sequel to 2013's World War Z in June 2017, with filming set to begin in June 2019.
 Paramount Pictures cancelled the project in February 2019.
 A cited reason for the cancellation was China imposing a ban on films featuring zombies and ghosts.